EagleEye2010/Two-Player-Tanks/README.md

 This is a Windows game that is made in Unity.
 Just download, unzip, and play!

 There might be a screen that says "Windows Defender protected your PC".
 Just click "View more" and then "Run anyway".
-It is caused because I need to pay $$$ to Microsoft to get a special lisence.
+It is caused because I need to pay $$$ to Microsoft to get a special license.

 ## How to Play:
 - Controls for Player 1: WASD to move, F to shoot.